 Mettler Toledo FTIR 701L.
 Fourier-transform infrared spectroscopy (FTIR) produces high-resolution infrared spectra of solids, liquids and gases, providing fingerprints of molecules useful for their identification.
 The Mettler Toledo FTIR 701L is equipped with sampling technologies to determine reaction initiation, progression and endpoint, so it can be readily integrated into a CF system.
 The package comprises a TEMCT detector, a 702L base spectrometer, 50-μL heated sample flow cell, and analysis software.
 It employs Attenuated Total Reflection (ATR) to improve sensitivity.
 Real-time data collection enables studies of reaction kinetics and feedback to modulate reagent compositions and flow-system parameters for automating synthesis and improving processes.

 Bruker NMR Console and Insight Probe.
 Nuclear Magnetic Resonance (NMR) Spectroscopy is the dominant method for establishing the identity and structures of small and biomolecules in solution.
-We propose to upgrade an existing Bruker 400-MHz spectrometer with a new console.
-The upgrade will enable analyses via a Bruker Insight Probe, which is a flow-based unit.
+Upgrading an existing Bruker 400-MHz spectrometer with a new console will enable analyses via a Bruker Insight Probe, which is a flow-based unit.
 The Probe has a measurement volume or 250 μl, and it operates at pressures up to 10 bar with flow rates from 0.5 to 4 mL/min.
 The system provides high sensitivity and multi-nuclear capabilities to study reaction kinetics across a wide range of molecules and materials.

 Ocean Insight UV-Vis.
 Ultraviolet-visible light spectroscopy (UV-Vis) is a technique to identify functional groups in molecules, electronic states and ligand-to-metal charge transfer defining oxidation state and bonding, and to monitor and assess nanoparticle synthesis.
 Data are acquired in either transmission or reflectance modes.
 The Ocean Insight UV-Vis spectrometer with microfluidic cell, UV-Vis light source, spectrometer and detector readily integrates into the CF system to provide real-time data collection under reaction conditions.